OpenPrinting/cups/drivers.md

   printer application for Ghostscript-based printer drivers.
 - [Gutenprint][gutenprint-printer-app]: A PAPPL-based printer application for all Gutenprint printer drivers.
-- [hp-printer-app]: PAPPL-based PCL printer application based on the CUPS rastertohp driver.
+- [hp-printer-app][hp-printer-app]: PAPPL-based PCL printer application based on the CUPS rastertohp driver.
-- [hplip-printer-app]: PAPPL-based printer application for HPLIP-based printer drivers.
+- [hplip-printer-app][hplip-printer-app]: PAPPL-based printer application for
+  HPLIP-based printer drivers.
-- [LPrint]: PAPPL-based label printer application, currently supporting Zebra and Dymo label printers with plans to support more, based on the CUPS rastertolabel driver.
+- [LPrint][LPrint]: PAPPL-based label printer application, currently supporting Zebra and Dymo label printers with plans to support more, based on the CUPS rastertolabel driver.
 "Raw" printing is supported as well if you have an application that produces the native print data format.
-- [ps-printer-app]: PAPPL-based PostScript printer application that supports all CUPS/PostScript printers via PPDs and includes all of the Foomatic and HPLIP drivers.
+- [ps-printer-app][ps-printer-app]: PAPPL-based PostScript printer application
+  that supports all CUPS/PostScript printers via PPDs and includes all of the Foomatic and HPLIP drivers.

 [brf-printer-app]: https://github.com/OpenPrinting/braille-printer-app